Ullaakut/gonvey/README.md

 Gonvey is a simple reverse proxy.
 It has a very basic load balancing that consists of randomly forwarding requests to one of the endpoints that matches the requests' path, and is configurable.
 It also comes with a stack of docker containers providing metrics and metrics visualization out of the box.

+See the [part on proxy map configuration](#gonvey_proxy_map) for more information on how to use it to proxy to your services.

 <p align="center">
     <img src="images/logo.png" width="350"/>
 </p>